Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 ![Our Flutter Demo Example](../../assets/flutter_demo_example.jpg)

-In this method, your Flutter application includes a WebView that loads a HTML/JavaScript-based video player.
+In this method, your Flutter application includes a WebView that loads an HTML/JavaScript-based video player.
 The P2P Media Loader library runs in the WebView context to handle peer-to-peer streaming via WebRTC.

 **Pros:**

-- **Cross-Platform Capability:** Write once, deploy on both Android and iOS, reducing development time and effort for multi-platform support.
+- **Cross-Platform Capability:** Write once, and deploy on both Android and iOS, reducing development time and effort for multi-platform support.

 - **No Native Video Player Dependencies:** By relying on the WebView rather than each platform’s video player, this approach reduces compatibility issues and streamlines maintenance.